 How to make vegan chana masala

-Heat the oil in a large pan on medium heat.
 Add the onion and stir occasionally for 6-8 minutes, followed by the garlic, ginger, and chilli.
-Cook for a couple of minutes.

-Once those have softened, add all the dried ground spices (cumin, coriander, garam masala, chilli powder, and turmeric) and mix well.
-After a couple of minutes, stir in the tomato puree, chopped tomatoes, bay leaves, and salt.
+After a couple of minutes, stir in the tomato paste, chopped tomatoes, bay leaves, and salt.

 Cook for 5 minutes to allow the ingredients to blend together.

 At this point, you have the option to thicken the curry and make it a little smoother.
-Pulse a few times using a hand blender, or mash through the sauce using a potato masher.

 Next, add in the drained chickpeas along with 100 ml of water.
 Stir well and cook for 10-15 minutes.
-If you want to loosen the sauce, add a little more water.

 Serving suggestions